testjiho/innovative-fraud-detection/Whiteboard design session/WDS student guide - Cosmos DB real-time advanced analytics.md

 2. How do you ensure your data is continuously optimized within your chosen long-term data storage solution, given the requirements to store inserts, updates, and deletes while avoiding generating very small, un-optimized files?

-3. Woodgrove Bank wants to retain all raw data (bronze), then parse that data into query tables (silver) which can be joined with dimension tables, such as account information.
-They also would like to have summary tables (gold) containing business-level aggregates used for their dashboards and reports.
+3. Woodgrove Bank wants to retain all raw data (bronze layer), then parse that data into query tables (silver layer) which can be joined with dimension tables, such as account information.
+They also would like to have summary tables (gold layer) containing business-level aggregates used for their dashboards and reports.
 How would you support these requirements in your long-term storage solution?

 _Model training and deployment_